 You can practice Longevity Breathing any time you remember to do so.
 The goal is to train the body to breathe this way twenty-four hours a day.

-You can learn Taoist breathing principles in more detail from the author’s book, Opening the Energy Gates of Your Body, revised edition, or from his Longevity Breathing DVD and Taoist Breathing CDs.
+Learn Taoist breathing principles in more detail from Bruce’s book, Opening the Energy Gates of Your Body, or from his Taoist Longevity Breathing and Taoist Breathing for Tai Chi and Meditation systems.